20 Must-Have TRAVEL Apps for Switzerland

 Sometimes you need help with a foreign language!

-The modern application can translate over 100 languages by typing, and the translation is almost instantaneous.
+This modern travel app can translate over 100 languages by typing, and the translation is almost instantaneous.
 You do not have to worry about the language barrier because you can communicate with people around you with ease.
 The application can translate up to 60 languages when you are offline.

 Also, Translate's voice translation feature is extremely convenient in everyday situations.
-If you can't understand the person next to you, just give them your phone to talk to it.
+If you can't understand the person next to you, just give them your phone to talk in to.
 Your phone will do all the hard work for you.

 Access to Wi Fi Hot Spots!